-Cooper Cask Coffee, a small batch roaster, offers their Bourbon Whiskey Barrel Aged coffee for those looking for a revitalized coffee experience.
+Cooper Cask Coffee, a small batch roaster, offers their premium Bourbon Whiskey coffee for those looking for a revitalized coffee experience.
 They source premium grade Colombian single origin coffees which deliver tasting notes of chocolate and hazelnut.
-Cooper Cask ages their coffee in recently emptied barrels for months prior to roasting.
+Cooper Cask ages their coffee in recently emptied barrels of premium whiskey from Sons of Liberty for months prior to roasting.
 This ensures each pore of every coffee bean is filled with potent flavors of Whiskey, Bourbon, or Rum.
 This process results in a very earthen flavor that couldn't be more different than the syrup-flavored coffees.
+It's tastes natural.
 With many flavored coffees out there, there's an artificial flavor that in my opinion, can mar what would otherwise be authentic coffee flavor.

-Because of the unique process that Cooper Cask Coffee undergoes, these coffee beans are full of an authentically nature flavor.
+Because of the unique process that Cooper Cask Coffee undergoes, these coffee beans yield a uniquely rich and refined flavor.
 Cooper Cask Coffee offers a 100% money back guarantee which speaks volumes about the confidence they have in their product.
 One of the pioneers of the barrel aged coffee in general, this brand takes a rightful place on this list.
 Check out our full Copper Cask Coffee review for more details.

-Next on our list of best barrel aged coffee is also a veteran owned company called Fire Department Coffee.
-As its name suggests, it's also a fire fighter owned coffee brand as well and .
+Next on our list of best barrel aged coffee is also a veteran owned company called Fire Department Coffee (FDC).
+As its name suggests, it's also a fire fighter owned coffee brand as well.
 Their Irish Whiskey Infused Coffee is a fan-favorite with signature notes of toffee, butterscotch, and vanilla.
 These beans are medium roasted and infused with real Irish Whiskey resulting in a flavor that's as smooth as it is impressive.
 The Whiskey flavor and aroma in this coffee is balanced and subtle so it's perfect for those who prefer more of the taste of coffee than Whiskey.

 Traverse City Barrel Aged Coffee another excellent option that's worthy of being on this list of the best barrel aged coffee in the business.
 Traverse City is best known for their Whiskey so their foray into the coffee world may come as a surprise to some.
 Their Stillhouse Blend sources Guatemalan beans and offers a very enjoyable medium roast topped off with an impressively smooth and elegant finish.
 As coffee lovers we all know that taste is subjective.
 What's weak for one may be strong for another.
 That being the case, we'd recommend Traverse City coffee for those who prefer a more subtle and balanced taste.